US bans Kaspersky software from government agencies

-The Trump Administration on Wednesday ordered federal agencies to remove Kaspsersky Lab products from government computers over concerns the Moscow-based cybersecurity software company might be vulnerable to Russian government influence.
+The Trump Administration on Wednesday ordered federal agencies to remove Kaspersky Lab products from government computers over concerns the Moscow-based cybersecurity software company might be vulnerable to Russian government influence.

 In a binding directive issued by Acting Secretary of Homeland Security Elaine Duke, all federal departments and agencies have 30 days to identify any Kaspersky products in use on their networks.
 The departments then have another 60 days to begin removal of the software, which the DHS worries might pose a security risk due to connections the company has to the Russian government.